 Method- (what channel will Council use?)
 When will this be employed?
 Why will this method be used?
 Who will be the audience?
-Council meetings Monthly To provide consistent, approved content to the public Internal & External Annual Report Annually It is a statutory requirement and it is an effective method by which Council summarises its activities for the year Internal & External Council/Community Plan 4-yearly with annual review Statutory requirement Internal & External Website - also Home Page Feature and Home Page Introduction Ongoing This method is a contemporary and effective method of communication that will become more popular as the NBN is rolled out.
+Council meetings Monthly To provide consistent, approved content to the public Internal & External Annual Report Annually It is a statutory requirement and it is an effective method by which Council summarises its activities for the year Internal & External Council/Community Strategic Plan 4-yearly with annual review Statutory requirement Internal & External Website - also Home Page Feature and Home Page Introduction Ongoing This method is a contemporary and effective method of communication that will become more popular as the NBN is rolled out.
 Internal & External Surveys and evaluations As required Provides a means for anonymous contributions Internal & External Customer Service - counter enquiries and phone calls Daily An essential (mandatory) method by which Council interacts with its community and key stakeholders Internal & External Letters As required To be used for specific project based activities eg., roadworks, capital programs, events Internal & External E-mail direct to stakeholders As required To provide important and sometimes complex information on a regular basis Internal & External

 Method- (what channel will Council use?)
 When will this be employed?
 Why will this method be used?
 Who will be the audience?
-Phone Ongoing When information is needed in a short space of time and a two way conversation will assist in progressing the matter Internal & External Public Exhibition of documents As required Statutory requirement Internal & External Customer Service Centre foyers for displays/posters/brochures As required For community events and non - serious matters Internal & External What's On Ongoing Internal & External Fact sheets for media, councillor and staff briefings developed into handouts for resident meetings As required To get across an important message and remove ambiguity "Council is in control of the content" Internal & External Create new corporate identity As soon as possible To create pride in the workforce, generate community cohesion through a shared image Internal & External Mission Statement As soon as possible To create a united direction for the Council and generate community cohesion through a shared vision Internal & External Using the signature panel on Council emails to promote a matter/event As required Cost effective and has the potential to reach a large audience Internal & External
+Phone Ongoing When information is needed in a short space of time and a two way conversation will assist in progressing the matter Internal & External Public Exhibition of documents As required Statutory requirement Internal & External Customer Service Centre foyers for displays/posters/brochures As required For community events and non - serious matters Internal & External What's On Ongoing Internal & External Fact sheets for media, councillor and staff briefings developed into handouts for resident meetings As required To get across an important message and remove ambiguity "Council is in control of the content" Internal & External Statement of Vision and Priorities Adopted 27 April, 2017 To create a united direction for the Council and generate community cohesion through a shared vision Internal & External Using the signature panel on Council emails to promote a matter/event As required Cost effective and has the potential to reach a large audience Internal & External